 The concentrated input of the epidemiological expertise of these three societies, from the beginning, proved to be productive for the development of the field.
 At annual conferences, further epidemiology-interested groups could be involved.
 A rapid increase of the number of the DAE members as well as the establishing of own scientific content, from the late 90s onwards, led to the discussion, whether to transform the working group into an independent scientific society.
 This process went on for several years, until 2004, when the members of the DAE voted for the formation of a new society.

 2005, this finally resulted in the foundation of the DGEpi as a „registered society“ and its registration in Hannover, Germany.
-Hannover is also the domicile of the office, affiliated to the Department of Epidemiology, Biostatistics and Informatics – Foundation University of Veterinary Medicine Hannover (Prof. Kreienbrock).
+Hannover was also the domicile of the office for amny years, affiliated to the Department of Epidemiology, Biostatistics and Informatics – Foundation University of Veterinary Medicine Hannover (Prof. Kreienbrock).
 The first board of the DGEpi was formed by: Prof. Dr. Heiko Becher, Heidelberg, as chairman, Prof. Dr. Hans-Werner Hense, Münster, as vice chairman, respectively, Prof. Dr. Torsten Schäfer, Lübeck as treasurer, Dr. Karen Steindorf, Heidelberg, and Prof. Dr. Wolfgang Hoffmann, Greifswald.

-Since then, the number of members steadily increased to more than 600 members (May 2012).
-Also the number of working groups within the DGEpi increased to 16.
-Until 2005, 12 DAE annual conferences, and since 2006, another 7 DGEpi conferences took place, respectively, sometimes in cooperation with other scientific societies.
-These conferences also attracted increasing attention, again to be seen in regard of the 7th annual conference in September 2012 in Regensburg.
-In addition, a lot of meetings and training workshops was and is offered by the various working groups.
+Since then, the number of members steadily increased to more than 800 members (June 2018).
+Also the number of working groups within the DGEpi increased to 18.
+Until 2005, 12 DAE annual conferences, and since 2006, another 12 DGEpi conferences took place, respectively, sometimes in cooperation with other scientific societies.
+These conferences also attracted increasing attention.
+In addition, a lot of meetings and training workshops were and are still offered by the various working groups.

 Health Policy and International Linkage